SubmergedAmongUs/Resource.Embedder/Readme.md

 * Compatibility issue with Fody/Costura

-There is an incompatibility with Fody 4.x, I suggest you downgrade to Costura 3.3.2 in the meantime (which uses Fody \< 4).
+There is an incompatibility with Fody 4.x, I suggest you upgrade to Fody 5.0.6+ or downgrade to Costura 3.3.2 in the meantime (which uses Fody \< 4).

 Fody 4 embeds its class multiple times into the same assembly if used in conjunction with resource embedder.
-This will cause a BadImageEsxception on launch ([#13](https://github.com/MarcStan/Resource.Embedder/issues/13)).
+This will cause a BadImageException on launch ([#13](https://github.com/MarcStan/Resource.Embedder/issues/13)).

 * SDK style project + PostBuild